microsoft/PowerApps-Samples/cds/orgsvc/C#/QueryHoursMultipleUsers/README.md

 This sample shows how to retrieve the working hours of multiple users by using the [QueryMultipleSchedulesRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.crm.sdk.messages.querymultipleschedulesrequest?view=dynamics-general-ce-9) message.

 This sample requires additional users that are not present in your system.
-Create the required user manually **as is** shown below in **Office 365** befor you run the sample.
+Create the required user manually **as is** shown below in **Office 365** before you run the sample.

 **First Name**: Kevin<br/>
 **Last Name**: Cook<br/>